TheHolyJoker/Comparing-Filters/README.md

 ## Validation
   The files `test.hpp test.cpp` contain validation tests on the filter.
-  1. Making sure the filter does not have false negative.
-(Indicating the element is in not in the filter, when it is.)
+  1. Making sure the filter does not have a false negative.
+(Indicating the element is in not in the filter when it is.)
   2. Checking the filter false positive rate is as expected.
-  Filter aften have a parameter contoroling on the false positive probability $\epsilon$, when it is increased, the filter uses more space, and has smaller error probability.
+  Filter often have a parameter controlling on the false positive probability $\epsilon$, when it is increased, the filter uses more space, and has smaller error probability.

  ## Benchmark
- Currently checking only insertions and lookups, in different loads.
+ Currently checking only insertions and lookups performances, in different loads.

  ## Usage
+ ### To build
  ```
  git clone -b Simpler https://github.com/TheHolyJoker/Comparing_Filters.git
  cd Comparing_Filters